 There are significant health-screening requirements that must be met before entering the clinical area.
 Each student is required to meet vaccination, titer, physical exam, and background/drug screening requirements and MUST provide all documentation and health screening information to the Program Director.
+Due dates for health screenings are discussed at the Surgical Technology Orientation.
 Students must be prepared to provide copies of printed clinical compliance requirements to clinical sites at any time during the program.